 4. Adult Protective Service Agencies, Generally

-As part of these state-level Adult Protective acts, all states have established adult protective services (APS) agencies.
+As part of these state-level adult protective acts, all states have established adult protective services (APS) agencies.
 These APS agencies are subject to different state APS regulations, including different criteria on who qualifies for APS services.
 However, all APS agencies share the same core service: they receive initial reports of alleged abuse, investigate whether there is reason to believe that a statute-defined abusive event has occurred, and determine if the agency can respond to the abuse through investigation or services.
 This determination of addressability generally involves evaluating whether the client meets the agency’s threshold requirements for APS involvement (including pertinent age or vulnerability requirements), evaluating whether the report should be accepted for investigation based on the allegations in the report and the pertinent elder financial exploitation law in the state, and evaluating if services can be provided based on the report.

 5. Differences Between Adult Protective Service Agency Investigations and Prosecutorial Investigations